SPLASHDT/splash-dashboard/README.md

 # Documentation

-Details about Splash project can be found in the following link: [Link text] (https://www.plymouth.ac.uk/research/coastal-processes/splash-project)
+More details about Splash project can be found in the following link: https://www.plymouth.ac.uk/research/coastal-processes/splash-project

 # Installation
 ## Run dashboard on any environment